Th3T3chn0G1t/CRNA/README.md

 The html documentation for the latest build is available [here](https://th3t3chn0g1t.github.io/CRNA/)

+The Makefile is self documenting and can be accessed by running ```make help``` and the scripts folder will usually provide usage information when run without arguments - but scripts aren't requried to document themselves short of justifying their existence

 ## Config
 There are a few build and execution settings that can be controlled by ini files in the ```.crna``` directory and all keys have ### documentation